tetra-framework/tetra/docs/index.md

 ### `ToDoItem` Component

 Next, we create a `ToDoItem` component.
-As we have previously seen, there are public attributes to hold the the `title` and `done` status of the item.
+As we have previously seen, there are public attributes to hold the `title` and `done` status of the item.
 The load method takes a `ToDo` model instance (passed to it in the template above), then saves it as a private attribute on the component, and finally sets the `title` and `done` public attributes.

 ``` python
 @default.register